josh-wong/go-chatgpt/README.md

 # Go-ChatGPT

-Go-ChatGPT is an open-source GoLang client for ChatGPT, a large language model trained by OpenAI.
-With Go-ChatGPT, you can integrate ChatGPT's language processing capabilities into your Go applications.
+Go-ChatGPT is an open-source GoLang client for OpenAI's large language models (LLMs).
+By using this client, you can integrate the language-processing capabilities of OpenAI's LLMs into your Go-based applications.

 ## Features

-- Provides a GoLang client for ChatGPT.
+- Provides a GoLang client for OpenAI's LLMs.
-- Sends text to ChatGPT and receives a response from ChatGPT.
+- Supports OpenAI's GPT-4o, GPT-4o mini, GPT-4, GPT-4 Turbo, o1, and o1-mini models.
-- Supports GPT4, GPT4o, and o1 models.
+- Sends text to OpenAI and receives a response from the LLM that you chose.

 ## Installation